TARGENE/TMLE.jl/paper/paper.md

 The goal of TMLE.jl is to provide an accessible, implementation of this methodology within the Julia ecosystem.
 It enables researchers to estimate average treatment effects and other causal parameters while leveraging modern machine learning algorithms to flexibly model nuisance components, such as the outcome regression and treatment mechanism.

-TMLE.jl is useful in a wide range of scientific disciplines—including epidemiology, biostatistics, econometrics, and genomics—where estimating causal effects from high-dimensional or observational data is critical [@smith2023application;@labayle2025semi].
+TMLE.jl is useful in a wide range of scientific disciplines—including epidemiology, biostatistics, econometrics, and genomics—where estimating causal effects from high-dimensional or observational data is critical [@smith2023application;@labayle2025semi;gruber2010application].
 Unlike traditional regression approaches, TMLE can incorporate nonparametric learning without sacrificing statistical validity, offering both robustness to model misspecification and valid confidence intervals.

 # Statement of Need

-Despite its theoretical and practical advantages, TMLE has limited implementation outside of R (notably the [`tmle`](https://cran.r-project.org/web/packages/tmle/index.html) [@tmleR] and [`tmle3`](https://github.com/tlverse/tmle3/blob/master/README.Rmd) [@coyle2021tmle3-rpkg] packages).
+Despite its theoretical and practical advantages, TMLE has limited implementation outside of R (notably the [tmle](https://cran.r-project.org/web/packages/tmle/index.html), [`tmle3`](https://github.com/tlverse/tmle3/blob/master/README.Rmd) and [ltmle](https://cran.r-project.org/web/packages/ltmle/index.html) packages [@tmleR;@coyle2021tmle3-rpkg;@lendle2017ltmle]).
 This limits accessibility for users and developers who prefer or require a performant, composable, and type-safe environment like Julia.
 As causal inference tools are increasingly used in computational biology, health sciences, economics, and beyond, there is a growing need for robust, well-integrated TMLE implementations in modern scientific programming languages.

 TMLE.jl addresses this gap by providing the first native Julia implementation of TMLE.
 The main features of the package are:

-* Estimation of classic counterfactual estimands: Counterfactual Mean, Average Treatment Effect and any differentiable composition thereof.
+* Estimation of classic counterfactual estimands:
+  * Counterfactual Mean (`CM`)
+  * Average Treatment Effect (`ATE`)
+  * Any differentiable function thereof.
-* First implementation of the Average Interaction Effect up to any order.
+* First implementation of the Average Interaction Effect (`AIE`) up to any order.
-* Various semi-parametric estimators: TMLE (weighted, cross-validated, collaborative), One-Step (including cross-validated).
+* Various semi-parametric estimators:
+  * Targeted Maximum Likelihood Estimators (canonical, weighted, cross-validated and two collaborative flavours)
+  * One-Step Estimators (canonical and cross-validated).
-* Support for factorial treatment variables.
+* Support for combinations of factorial treatment variables.
-* Integration with Julia’s ecosystem like the machine learning [MLJ](https://juliaai.github.io/MLJ.jl/stable/) ecosystem [@blaom2020mlj] and the [DataFrames](https://dataframes.juliadata.org/stable/) package [@bouchet2023dataframes].
+* Integration with Julia’s ecosystem: the machine learning [MLJ](https://juliaai.github.io/MLJ.jl/stable/) toolbox [@blaom2020mlj] and the [DataFrames](https://dataframes.juliadata.org/stable/) package [@bouchet2023dataframes].

 TMLE.jl fills an important niche for causal inference practitioners in Julia and contributes to the growing ecosystem of open-source tools supporting rigorous and scalable statistical modeling.

 # Mentions

-TMLE.jl has already been used in two large scale projects:
+TMLE.jl has already been used in two large scale genomic projects:

 - The evaluation of semi-parametric methods in population genetics with application to UK-Biobank data [@labayle2025semi]
-- The discovery of binding variants affecting human traits via interaction estimation (ongoing)
+- The discovery of genetic variants affecting human traits via differential binding (ongoing)

 # Acknowledgements